ryleeliyixuan/dungeon-game/README.md

 * [All relavant files can be found here.](https://github.com/ryleeliyixuan/dungeon-game/tree/main/3d-cad-model)

 ## Iteration 4 - Laser Cutting
+### Iteration Explained
 * **Why Laser Cutting:** During our function check off, Wendy and Rei suggested that it would be better to apply laser cutting rather than 3d printing to our gamebox.
 We understand that the 3d printers are pretty occupied during the final week.
 And we consider that our flat design does not necessarily need use of 3d printer and we don't want to occupy resources when they're already intense.
+* **Game Instruction:** According to KI's feedback, although the game rule is simple once ellaborated clearly, people may find hard to understand it if there's no instruction beforehand.
+So we decide to add text-form instruction on the gamebox.
+* **Voice Alert:** We add voice alerts that guide users and inform them about the status of the game (eg. when the game starts - "Your health point now is 15.
+Please start your tour to save the princess.").

 ### The Design
 The stroke for those parts that are supposted to be cut is thin.
 And the stroke for those parts that are supposted to be etched is strong.
 ![dungeongame](https://github.com/ryleeliyixuan/dungeon-game/blob/main/2d-laser-cut/dungeongame.svg)